geerlingguy/arm-nas/README.md

   - Part 1: [The ULTIMATE Raspberry Pi 5 NAS](https://www.youtube.com/watch?v=l30sADfDiM8)
   - Part 2: Coming soon.

+## Preparing the hardware

+The HL15 should not require any special prep, besides having Ubuntu installed.
+The Raspberry Pi 5 needs its PCIe connection enabled.
+To do that:

+  1. Edit the boot config: `sudo nano /boot/firmware/config.txt`
+  2. Add in the following config at the bottom and save the file:

+     ```
+     dtparam=pciex1
+     dtparam=pciex1_gen=3
+     ```

+  3. Reboot

+Confirm the SATA drives are recognized with `lsblk`.

 ## Running the playbook

 Ensure you have Ansible installed, and can SSH into the NAS using `ssh user@nas-ip-or-address` without entering a password, then run: